Worried? Read This.

 It’s comforting for them to hear that 95% of what we worry about never comes to fruition, but that’s not quite enough.
 Some still leave with nagging thoughts that are distracting, as well as limiting to their efforts to move forward.

 As an ADHD coach, I want proactive, positive suggestions to give my clients, and I found them in Dr. Edward Hallowell’s book, Worry.
-In Worry, Dr. Hallowell gives 50 tips for managing worry, and provides valuable insight into “toxic worry.”
-His book helps coaches determine if the amount of worry is excessive or the type of worry is pathological, and whether a referral for therapy is needed.
-He explains how worry relates to depression, obsessive compulsive disorder, panic disorder, social phobia, paranoia, and generalized anxiety disorder, all conditions that exceed the scope of coaching and require treatment from a mental health care professional.
+In Worry, Dr. Hallowell gives 50 tips for managing worry and anxiety, which come in handy for coaches when determining if the amount of anxiety a client is experiencing is excessive or pathological, and whether a referral for therapy is needed.
+He explains how worry relates to mood disorders, obsessive compulsive disorder, panic disorder, social phobia, paranoia, and more, all conditions that exceed the scope of coaching and require treatment from a mental health care professional.

 Surprisingly, the book also describes how worry is beneficial.
 When we worry, it warns us of danger, so we can take corrective action before it’s too late.
 By thinking of all the things that can go wrong, we can take steps to prevent a disaster from occurring and give ourselves the edge for success.
 In 1908, Yerkes and Dodson studied anxiety and performance and determined that performance improved as the level of anxiety increased, but only to a certain point.
 At this level, increased anxiety begins to have a detrimental effect, and performance plummets downward.